backdrop-contrib/viewsicalexport/README.md

 - Format: should be "iCal Feed"
 - Show: should be "iCal Fields"

-Set an appropriate path under "FEED SETTINGS", something like "path/your-event-feed.ics".
+Set an appropriate path under "FEED SETTINGS".
 Attach that feed to your main Display - that will show the icon button below views results on that page/block.